-ArcGIS Maritime is a complete system for managing and producing maritime data and products compliant with the International Hydrographic Organization's (IHO) S-57 and S-4 standards, as well as MIL-PRF-89023 performance specification for Digital Nautical Charts (DNC).
-In addition to providing a complete system for navigational chart production, ArcGIS Maritime also contains tools that allow you to very simply ingest S-57 data into the Esri platform, exposing the rich content within to a wide variety of GIS purposes, including planning, analysis, and information dissemination.
+ArcGIS for Maritime: Charting is a complete system for managing and producing maritime data and products compliant with the International Hydrographic Organization's (IHO) S-57 and S-4 standards, as well as MIL-PRF-89023 performance specification for Digital Nautical Charts (DNC).
+In addition to providing a complete system for navigational chart production, ArcGIS for Maritime: Charting also contains tools that allow you to very simply ingest S-57 data into the Esri platform, exposing the rich content within to a wide variety of GIS purposes, including planning, analysis, and information dissemination.

-ArcGIS Maritime is part of the Esri platform and comes bundled with complementary components that include the following:
+ArcGIS for Maritime: Charting is part of the Esri platform and comes bundled with complementary components that include the following:

 - Manage an organization’s portfolio of nautical products in a convenient hub, including a product’s metadata.

 - Centralize information and behavior for cartographic and digital data production, data model information, and data validation rules.

 - Standardize business rules, documents, and spatial information.

 - Perform quality control through a combination of integrated standards-based validation checks.